-Water, plumbing and bathroom fittings
+Water, plumbing an d bathroom fittings

-Repair category 2
+Repair category 1

-Notes Sanitary fittings in the ground floor toilet are of an older style.
-A prospective purchaser may wish to undertake a programme of upgrading.
-It should be appreciated that seals around shower areas and sanitary fittings can be troublesome and do require regular maintenance.
-Failure to seals can result in dampness/decay to underlying areas.
+Notes No significant defects evident.
+It should be appreciated that seals around bath/shower areas and sanitary fitments can be troublesome and do require regular maintenance.
+Failure to seals can result in dampness/decay to adjoining/underlying areas.

 Heating and hot water

 Repair category 1

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Notes The Seller has advised that the boiler is approximately five years old and is on a maintenance contract.
+This should be confirmed.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.